 Economic Development Initiative (EDI) Guidelines

-The EDI is a Government of Canada initiative that is part of the Roadmap for Canada's Official Languages (2013-2018) announced in March 2013 – an unprecedented investment in the protection, promotion, and celebration of both official languages.
+The EDI is a Government of Canada initiative that is part of the Action Plan for Canada’s Official Languages (2018-2023) which reaffirms our government's commitment to official languages.

 In Northern Ontario, FedNor received $4 million over five years through the EDI to support business and economic development activities that develop new expertise in innovation, economic diversification and business growth in Northern Ontario's Francophone communities (the official language minority community) and capitalize on economic opportunities made possible through linguistic dualityFootnote 1.
 The EDI is delivered under the Terms and Conditions of the Northern Ontario Development Program (NODP) and according to the regional implementation guidelines presented herewith.